jccantu8/Framework/README.md

 The framework is based on a 12 column grid system and includes basic functionality, such as:

--Margins (tiny, small, medium, big, and huge)
+- Margins (tiny, small, medium, big, and huge)
--Padding (tiny, small, medium, big, and huge) -Horizontal list
+- Padding (tiny, small, medium, big, and huge)
+- Horizontal list
--Default button
+- Default button
--Image that scales to the parent container
+- Image that scales to the parent container
--Responsive media queries
+- Responsive media queries
--Simple reset
+- Simple reset
--Flex options
+- Flex options

 The grid works as follows.
 First, create a container class followed by a row class in a similar vein to Bootstrap.
 Next, fill up the row with elements